rishyashrung/Immunosearch/README.md

 - `-o, --output_file_path`: Output directory
 - `-f, --file_name`: Input Excel file name (without extension)
 - `-d, --db_path`: Path to database folder with all database files
+- `-p, --pipeline_workflow`: 'gibbs' - if gibbs clustering results are present in the same file, 'no_gibbs' - to use all peptide sequences from PEAKS search without gibbs considerations
 - `-c, --cleanup`: Flag to cleanup all files in the working directory from previous runs (optional)

 ## Input Format

 The input Excel file should contain:
 - Sheet 1: PEAKS search results with at least a "Peptide" and "Found By" column
-- Sheet 2: Gibbs clustering results named "gibbs_clustering" with at least "Sequence" and "Gn" (Gibbs cluster number) columns
+- Sheet 2 (if using "gibbs" pipeline_workflow): Gibbs clustering results named "gibbs_clustering" with at least "Sequence" and "Gn" (Gibbs cluster number) columns

 ## Output